comp-med/nf-download-sumstats/README.md

 The pipeline covers the following steps:

-1. Work with local files or download summary statistics from openGWAS, GWAS Catalog or an arbitrary link
+1. Work with local files or download summary statistics from openGWAS (*currently not supported due to upstream changes!*), GWAS Catalog or an arbitrary link

 ### Input Table